emahuni/em-async-events/README.md

 #### Use lingered events

-Why use linger? bust race conditions. it doesn't matter how your order your events and listeners when using this it will make sure that events can fire and wait for listeners to pop in withing a certain timespan.
-Each event is actually lingered by default.
-See `globalLinger` in options below.
-If linger timeout isn't specified on an event, then `globalLinger` is imposed but is regulated by `catchUp` time on listeners.
+Why use linger? bust race conditions. it doesn't matter how your order your events and listeners when using this it will make sure that events can fire and wait for listeners to pop in within a certain timespan.
+- Each event is actually lingered `500`ms by default.
+See `eventsOptions.linger` in options below.
+- If `linger` timeout isn't specified on an event, then `eventsOptions.linger` is imposed as a default, but you can regulate it using `catchUp` time on listeners' options.
+- `globalLinger` - was deprecated in favour of using the default options' `eventsOptions.linger` option.

 eg: Linger for 5000ms for new listeners of the event.